De-Par/CV/README.md

-# Resume
+# About
-Trainee developer resume for the Future Star Internship
+Resume of a student intern for a developer position.
+Repository also contains documents confirming this.